revk/ESP32-Faikin/README.md

 # ESP32-Daikin

-This is code to run on an ESP32 module and connect to a Daikin aircon unit in place of a BRP069B41 or BRP069C41 module.
+This is code to run on an ESP32 module and connect to a Daikin aircon unit in place of a BRP069B41 or similar modules.

 * KiCad PCB designs included
 * 3D printed case STL files